SerenaTetart/Numerical_Analysis/README.md

 If all the principal minors of A are not null, then A admits a factorization LU.

-In order to get the LU's factorization we need to apply Gauss' pivots method:
+In order to get the LU's factorization we need to apply Gauss' pivots method, let's illustrate the idea with an exemple:

 <p align="center">
 <img src="https://user-images.githubusercontent.com/65224852/144763030-46e5ba2f-8411-48d9-b5ae-5386216871e1.png">